How to Program a Whirlpool Water Softener

 If you are using Potassium Chloride instead of Sodium Chloride in your water softener, you should increase the hardness number by 25% (instead of the above formula).
 For example, if you are using KCI and your water hardness number is 20 gpg, you should set the your softener's HARDNESS NUMBER (on your water softener's display) to 25 gpg.
 E.g. (20 x 25 % = 25 gpg).

-If you find the above information, clear as mud, I would recommend that you read it over a few times.
+If you are finding the above information, clear as mud, I would recommend that you read it over a few times.

 SETTING THE RECHARGE (REGENERATION) TIME